domano/ideas/README.md

 * Companion app for couples and flatmates.
 Shoppinglist, Chores with timers and notifications, shared notes and scribbles. - d
 * Travel logging and live location updates for sharing current position and route with family and friends
 * Tournament and leaderboard app for hip corporates (e.g. for table tennis, table soccer etc.)
+* "Taptic Metronome" app for keeping a band in sync on stage (probably a Smartwatch app)

 ## Webapps
 * Buy, hodl, sell tip of the day based on meme-stock subreddits and social media.
 (Reaching certain communities triggers selling tips etc.) - d